achung89/react-futures/API_REFERENCE.md

 ###### RETURNS

-future array (intanceof `FutureArrayCache`): a future with the same interface as an array
+future array (instanceof `FutureArrayCache`): a future with the same interface as an array
 <br />
 <br />